 Catch a film at the Electric Palace

-No cinema in Hastings is as cute as the 48-seater Electric Palace on High Street in the Old Town.
+No cinema in Hastings is as cute as the 48-seater Electric Palace on the High Street in the Old Town.
 They screen classic and world films and host film-related events, and it’s run entirely by volunteers and survives solely on ticket sales.
 There’s a licensed bar selling local ales, wine and Fairtrade coffee to sip in your iconic 1930s golden velvet seat the founders nabbed at a memorabilia sale.
 Find the Electric Palace Cinema at 39a High Street, Hastings TN34 3ER

 Visit a secret museum